Grosse Pointe's premiere dance and performing arts school!

 The Elite Dance Program is organized in “packages” which provide the recommended minimum number of classes per week for each level.
 EDP dancers may choose electives allowing them to build a focus in a particular discipline, according to teacher recommendation, aptitude and interest.

 The following is a list of package requirements for each EDP level.
-Additional classes: $20 per class per month.
-Dance Crew $30 per crew, per month.
+Additional classes will be charged at the MADC tuition rate.

 60-minute Ballet class